-In partnership with The CRANE Database, CLAPA are pleased to publish the findings of their 2019 summary report for patients, parents and carers below.
+In partnership with The CRANE Database, CLAPA is pleased to publish the findings of their 2020 summary report for patients, parents and carers below.

-Since 2012, these reports have given us so much insight into cleft lip and palate in the UK, and have helped clinicians push for higher standards across the board.
+Since 2012, these reports have given us a great deal of insight into cleft lip and palate in the UK, and have helped clinicians push for higher standards across the board.

 - What is a Cleft Lip and/or Palate?

 - What other information does CRANE collect and use?

 - What we know about children born between 2010-2019 with a cleft lip and/or palate

 - What we know about 5-year-old children (born 2004-13) with a cleft lip and/or palate

 - What we understand from our most recent review of audit and health information

 - Finding out more